 Though all the desserts were delicious, by the time my mom and I finished the show and made our way back to the Tomorrowland Terrace, you could tell that they had been sitting out under heat lamps for a while.
 If you are eating desserts before the party, everything will be fresh.
 And for us, while all the desserts were replenished and tasted good, it just didn’t feel too grand.
 The brownies and cookies were lukewarm, as was the “hot” cocoa.
 The ice-cream and sparkling cider were kept cold, luckily, but everything else just felt like leftovers (which, technically, they were).
-If the fresh desserts are important to you, definitely choose a party where you eat before getting escorted to your viewing area, or where you eat while watching the show.
+If the fresh desserts are essential to you, definitely choose a party where you eat before getting escorted to your viewing area, or where you eat while watching the show.
 Click through the slideshow below to see some of the desserts you’ll find at the party.

 2 – Which is More Expensive?

 Okay, honesty time- all the party options are expensive.
 But, if you’re willing to sacrifice a few table-service meals, or if you’ve budgeted this into your plans, then go for it!
 It’s truly a great time (even if my wallet is considerably lighter)!
 Also remember that even if you have the Dining Plan, this party won’t accept dining credits.
-Full payment is due at time of booking (yes, I am reading off my receipt right now).
+Full payment is due at the time of booking (yes, I am reading off my receipt right now).

-The After-Fireworks Dessert Party and the Fireworks Dessert party with Plaza Garden Viewing (desserts before the meal) are $69 a person.
-I’m not sure if this is a set price, or if it ranges depending on the time of year.
+The After-Fireworks Dessert Party and the Fireworks Dessert Party with Plaza Garden Viewing (desserts before the meal) are $69 a person.
+I’m not sure if this is a set price or if it ranges depending on the time of year.
 The Fireworks Dessert Party with Seated Terrace Viewing comes out to $84 a person.
-This could change when it comes time for you to book, so be sure to carefully review all billing details before booking.
+This could change when it comes time for you to book, so be sure to review all billing details before booking carefully.
 If the fireworks are canceled due to inclement weather, you will not be refunded- this event is rain or shine (meaning, you’ll still be getting your desserts even if you can’t see the show).
 That’s a risk I was willing to take, but it may also be a good idea to check the weather forecast the night of the party (even though the weather in Florida is crazy and can change very quickly).

 I’ll say it again- for me, the party was worth the price.
 My mom and I had an absolute blast!
 It was SO worth not having to stand and be stuck with the commoners- I mean, the crowds.

-Note: February 1, 2020, the prices for the After Fireworks Dessert Party and Plaza Garden Viewing will be $79 per adult.
+Note: After February 1, 2020, the prices for the After Fireworks Dessert Party and Plaza Garden Viewing will be $79 per adult.
 The Tomorrowland Terrace Seating will be $99 per adult.

 1 – All Parties Offer the Same Menu